nikita-skobov/monorepo-git-tools/README.md

 # and `username` IS PROVIDED, then `git split in`
 # will use https://github.com/$username/$repo_name
 repo_name="git-monorepo-tools"

-# if remote_repo is not provided,
-# use this as the GitHub username when pulling
-username="nikita-skobov"

 # includes the source repository files/directories
 # exactly as is, without changing the paths